codepath/android_guides/Extended-ActionBar-Guide.md

 ### Adding ActionView Items

+If you want to provide a menu item beyond simply icon or text, such as providing a more interactive widget, an Action View enables you to do so.
+The most common Action View is the `SearchView`, which collapses to show only the search icon and expands to show an `EditText` when the user has clicked an icon.
+You can also use an Action View to create a custom layout too.

-Unlike regular menu items, an action view is a widget that appears in the action bar as a substitute for an action button.
-ActionView is a full fledged view that is constructed via a layout XML file which is embedded into the ActionBar.
+An ActionView is a full fledged view that is constructed via a layout XML file which is embedded into the ActionBar.
 First, you need to create the XML layout that will be embedded in the ActionBar in `res/layout/action_view_button.xml`:

 ```xml
 <!-- res/layout/action_view_button.xml -->